kanisterio/kanister/CONTRIBUTING.md

 ## How Can I Contribute?
   ### * Reporting Bugs
   Before creating bug reports, please check the list of issues as you might find out that you don't need to create one.
 Also when creating a bug report, please include as many details as possible as this information may help us resolve the issue faster.
+To report a bug please submit an issue at https://github.com/kanisterio/kanister/issues

   ### * Suggesting Enhancements
   You can suggest minor improvements to existing functionality and or a completely new feature.
+For that  we recommend creating an issue at https://github.com/kanisterio/kanister/issues and labeling it design outlining the feature that you wish to build, and describing how it will be implemented.
+This gives a chance for review to happen early and ensures no wasted effort occurs.

   ### * Your first code contribution
-  You can start by looking through `good-first-issue` issues:
+  * You can start by looking through `good-first-issue` issues.
+We follow the [Github Pull Request Model](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) for all contributions.
+  * For new features, documentation must be included.
+  * Once review has occurred, please rebase your PR down to a single commit.
+This will ensure a nice clean Git history.

 ## Local Development
 Once you are done with your changes, you need to ensure that your changes do not fail in the CI build